Kaulu

-In Hawaiian mythology, Kaulu is a trickster god who killed goddess Haumea at Niuhelewai, by catching her in a net obtained from Makali’i.
-He then killed Lonokaeho, also called Piokeanuenue, king of Ko'olau, by singing an incantation.
+In Hawaiian religion, Kaulu is a trickster god who killed goddess Haumea at Niuhelewai, by catching her in a net obtained from Makaliʻi.
+He then killed Lonokaeho, also called Piokeanuenue, king of Koʻolau, by singing an incantation.
 Kaulu is known for being extremely powerful and strong, both physically and with magic, and he had many adventures in Hawaiian mythology.
 He is known for his control over the forces of nature and the weather patterns on the islands.

 Family

-His parents were Kukaohialaka and Hinauluohia and he was born on Oahu island.
-Kaulu was the youngest of three siblings, his older brother's were named Kaeha and Kamano.
-When Kaulu was still a baby in his mother's womb, his older brother Kamano threatened to kill him, but then Kaulu’s other brother, Kaeha, said he would protect Kaulu.
+His parents were Kukaohialaka and Hinauluohia, and he was born on the island of Oʻahu.
+Kaulu was the youngest of three siblings.
+His older brothers were named Kaeha and Kamano.
+When Kaulu was still a baby in his mother's womb, his older brother Kamano threatened to kill him, but then Kaulu's other brother, Kaeha, said he would protect Kaulu.
 Because of the danger of Kamano, Kaulu waited for five years in his mother's womb, and he shapeshifted into a piece of rope to be born.

 Kaulu was then born as a piece of rope, and so, Kamano did not kill him, and Kaeha put the rope on a shelf and protected it until Kaulu turned back into humanoid form.
-Although it is unclear just what exactly Kaulu’s parents were, as they might have been either humans or gods or perhaps a sort of humanoid race of earthly gods, Kaulu himself is definitely a deity and is often thought of as a trickster god.
-Kaulu grew up and was very strong and powerful, and he protected Kaeha and saved him from many attacks by other gods and monsters.
-Kaulu's wife was called Lanikai and she never bore any children.
+Although it is unclear just what exactly Kaulu's parents were, as they might have been either humans or gods or perhaps a sort of humanoid race of earthly gods, Kaulu himself is definitely a deity and is often thought of as a trickster god.
+Kaulu grew up very strong and powerful, and he protected Kaeha, saving him from many attacks by other gods and monsters.
+Kaulu's wife was called Lanikai, and she never bore any children.